isaiah-parton/isaiah-parton/README.md

-I started teaching myself programming at 11 to make video games, javascript and html canvas led to C/C++ which led to frustration with C/C++ which led to Odin, I admire simplicity and minimalism.
+I started teaching myself programming at 11 to make video games, javascript and html canvas led to C/C++ which led to frustration with C/C++ which led to Odin.
+I don't care what's popular and I'll write bindings for everything if I have to.
+I admire simplicity and minimalism.